 Desired=Unknown/Install/Remove/Purge/Hold | Status=Not/Inst/Conf-files/Unpacked/halF-conf/Half-inst/trig-aWait/Trig-pend |/ Err?=(none)/Reinst-required (Status,Err: uppercase=bad) ||/ Name Version Architecture Description +++-================-=============-============-===================================== ii telegram-desktop 4.x.x amd64 fast and secure messaging application

-Method 3: Install Telegram via Snap
+Method 3: Install Telegram on Debian via Snap

-Install and Configure Snapd
+Install and Configure Snapd on Debian

-First, install the snapd package from Debian’s repositories:
+Install the snapd package from Debian’s repositories:

 sudo apt update && sudo apt install snapd